Powers of sums and their homological invariants: Linearity defect

 \subsection{Acknowledgments}

 This project was completed in part thanks to our visits to the University of Nebraska -- Lincoln in March 2015 and the Vietnam Institute for Advanced Study in Mathematics (VIASM) in April and May 2016.
 We are grateful to the highly efficient staff and the inspiring working environment at the VIASM, which made our stay an enjoyable experience.
-We are grateful to Ng\^o Vi\^et Trung, Tr{\^a}n Nam Trung for many useful suggestions related to this paper.
+We are grateful to N.V.
+Trung, T.N.
+Trung for many useful suggestions related to this paper.
 Thanks are also due to Luchezar Avramov, Hailong Dao and Jeff Mermin for some useful discussions on the terminology.
+Both authors thank T. H\`a-N.V.
+Trung-T.N.
+Trung and J. Herzog-C.Huneke for the friendly discussions about their papers \cite{HTT} and \cite{HeHu}, respectively.

+We would like to thank the anonymous referee not only for many valuable suggestions on professionalism, but also for useful comments on the presentation of our paper.

 The first author was a Marie Curie fellow of the Istituto Nazionale di Alta Matematica.